 Like credit checks related to loan and credit card applications, pre-employment credit checks are subject to the federal Fair Credit Reporting Act (FCRA).
 Under the FCRA, pre-employment credit checks can consider no more than seven years of credit history, unless the job commands a salary of $75,000 or more, in which case up to 10 years of financial history can be reported.
 In addition, the FCRA allows bankruptcies to be reported for up to 10 years, no matter what the job in question pays.

-The FCRA requires anyone running a credit check on you, including a prospective employer, to notify you in writing and get your written consent before doing so.
+The FCRA requires prospective employers to notify you in writing and get your written consent before doing so.
 (But if you deny permission, the employer may withdraw its job offer.)

 An employer who has checked your credit must also give you a chance to respond to any negative findings.
 If the results of your credit check are the reason an employer declines to hire you, the company must tell you so in writing.

 Some states have additional laws that forbid or limit use of credit checks in the hiring process.
 These include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington, as well as cities including Chicago, New York and Philadelphia.
 For more information on rules governing pre-employment credit checks where you live, consult your state's labor department.

 Does an Employer Credit Check Affect Your Credit?

 A pre-employment credit check will generate a soft inquiry entry on your credit report, comparable to one that appears when you check your own credit score.
 Unlike a hard inquiry, which is associated with a new loan or credit application, an employer credit check will not affect your credit scores.